ismail-safha/ecom_nextjs_cms/README.md

    3. use it on layout

 7. Implement Add to cart

    1. define cart in context
    2. dispatch add to cart action
    3. set click event handler for button

+8. Create Cart Screen
+   1. get cart items from context
+   2. render in the screen
+   3. show cart items in the header menu
+   4. implement add to cart in home page